ldfallas/pljsexperiments/README.md

 # JsParser

-An experimental JavaScript parser implemented using Prolog DCGs.
+An experimental JavaScript parser implemented using Prolog DCGs (still pretty incomplete) .

 The goal of this project is to implement a reasonably complete JavaScript parser according to the Ecma-262 specification.